We are all socialists now

 Or will it be Trump’s (and Bannon’s) “National” Socialism, which seeks to Make America Great Again, put America First and build solidarity based on national origin, race and religion, portraying immigrants and foreigners as the enemy of the American worker?

 History is rhyming

 Many are already saying that the economic earthquake we are facing will be on a par with that of the Great Depression of the 1930’s.
 And we are already seeing the battle lines being drawn between the Democratic Socialists and the National Socialists, similarly to what happened in Weimar Germany.
 The Reds were fighting the Brownshirts in the streets – similar to today’s MAGA crowds facing off against Antifa.

 The original name of the German Nazi party was the National Socialist German Workers Party (NSDAP).
-The Nazis promoted a type of socialism but only for German workers.
+The Nazis promoted a type of socialism, but only for German workers.
 Jews, immigrants and foreigners were not welcome.
-Under Trump I can definitely see a similar type of National Socialist American Workers movement (if not an actual Party) spring up to defend “American” workers, with Muslims, immigrants and foreigners not welcome.
+Under Trump I can definitely see a similar type of National Socialist movement spring up to defend “American” workers, with Muslims, immigrants and foreigners not welcome.

 A taste of what is to come?